zachartrand/SoME-3-Living/index.md

 **converges**, to a value[^convergence].
 The second series' terms get larger in absolute value with each successive term, so the series **diverges** without resolving to a defined value.

-[^convergence]: This is true for the geometric series, but not all infinite series.
-The harmonic series is a famous example of a series where the absolute value decreases with each successive term, but the series diverges to positive infinity.
+[^convergence]: This is true for geometric series, but not *all* infinite series.
+The harmonic
+    series is a famous example of a series where the absolute value decreases with each successive term, but the series diverges to positive infinity.

 The general formula for a geometric series is